UBCFormulaElectric/Consolidated-Firmware/README.md

 Running and step-through-debugging tests are also available through the "Run and Debug" menu.

 We use a script called [fakegen](./scripts/code_generation/fakegen/README.md) to generate fake versions of IO-level code for tests.
-Skimming the README is recommended if you're going to be working with faked functions
+Skimming the README is recommended if you're going to be working with unit tests.

 ## CAN Bus